-For those traveling to New York for the first time, planning your trip can be a little overwhelming to say the least.
+For those traveling solo in New York for the first time, planning your trip can be a little overwhelming, to say the least.

 With so many must-see attractions in New York City, accommodation options, and logistical factors to consider, booking a vacation in this sprawling metropolis can cause some serious stress – and that’s if you’re traveling with a friend or partner!

-That’s why we’ve put together this list of tips for those wanting to hit NYC, to ensure your trip is as hassle-free and enjoyable as possible.
+That’s why I’ve put together this list of tips for those wanting to hit NYC, to ensure your trip is as hassle-free and enjoyable as possible.